MIDS-scaling-up/v2/week09/hw/README.md

-# Homework 9: Distributed Training and Neural Machine Translation (THIS HOMEWORK WOULD BE ADAPTED TO AWS BETWEEN 10/05/2020 - 10/09/2020, please revisit after that date)
+# Homework 9: Distributed Training and Neural Machine Translation (THIS HOMEWORK IS BEING ADAPTED TO AWS BETWEEN 10/05/2020 - 10/09/2020, please revisit after that date)

 ## Please note that this homework is graded
 ### Read up on OpenSeq2Seq
-Nvidia [OpenSeq2Seq](https://github.com/NVIDIA/OpenSeq2Seq/) is a framework for sequence to sequence tasks such as Automatic Speech Recognition (ASR) and Natural Language Processing (NLP), written in Python and TensorFlow.
+Nvidia [OpenSeq2Seq](https://github.com/NVIDIA/OpenSeq2Seq/) is a framework for sequence to sequence tasks such as Automatic Speech Recognition (ASR) and Natural Language Processing (NLP), written in Python and TensorFlow 1.X.
 Many of these tasks take a very long to train, hence the need to train on more than one machine.
 In this week's lab, we'll be training a [Transformer-based Machine Translation network](https://nvidia.github.io/OpenSeq2Seq/html/machine-translation/transformer.html) on a small English to German WMT corpus.

-### Get a pair of GPU VMs in Softlayer
+### Get four T4 GPU VMs in AWS EC2

 ### Start your VMs and notebook as below.